svoop/rodbot/README.md

 The **schedule service** is a [Clockwork process](https://github.com/Rykian/clockwork) which triggers Ruby code asynchronously as configured in `config/schedule.rb`.

 It's a good idea to have the **app service** do the heavy lifting while the schedule simply fires the corresponding HTTP request.

+A word on time zones since they are particularly important for schedules: Automatic discovery of the local time zone and DST status is rather unreliable.
+Therefore, Rodbot expects you to set the time zone in `config/rodbot.rb` using `time_zone`.
+See `ls /usr/share/zoneinfo` for valid values.
+To correctly handle DST, you should use geographical zones like `Europe/Paris` rather than technical zones like `CET`.
+If `time_zone` is not defined, the environment variable `TZ` is read instead.
+And if `TZ` isn't set neither, Rodbot falls back to `Etc/UTC`.

 ## CLI